Census Dots

 Native American/Other

-Of the 475 places in South Carolina, Red Bank is the 55th most populous.
+Red Bank is ranked the 58th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Red Bank was ranked the 55th most populous place in the 2020 Census.

 Red Bank's White Population